VGoshev/seafile-docker/README.md

-## Seafile Docker image
+# Seafile Docker image

 Dockerfile and some helper scripts Seafile-server Docker image

 This image is based on latest [Alpine](https://hub.docker.com/_/alpine/) Docker image

 Containers, based on this image should automatically configure Seafile enviroment if there isn't any and upgrade it if enviroment is from previous version of Seafile (by calling Seafile upgrade scripts).
-But I would advise you to do data backups before upgrading image (in case of bugs in upgrade logic of this image or Seafile itself).
+But I would advise you to do data backups before upgrading image (to not loose your data in case of bugs in upgrade logic of this image or Seafile upgrde scripts).

+### Used ports and volume, http-server configuration

 This image exposes 2 tcp ports:
 * 8000 - seafile port
 * 8082 - seahub port

 Also this image uses one volume with internal path /home/seafile (you can change its location in in Dockerfile or with build argument, if you want to).

+For http-server configuration, as media directory location you should enter `<volume/path>/seafile-server/seahub/media`

 In httpd-conf directory you can find [lighttpd](https://www.lighttpd.net/) web server config example.
 [Nginx](https://manual.seafile.com/deploy/deploy_with_nginx.html) and